 How to Harvest Stone Crab Claws

 When catching Florida Stone Crabs, first-and-foremost, BE CAREFUL!
 One pinch from a Stone Crab can crush your fingers.
-You DO NOT want a crab to get hold of one of your fingers.
+You DO NOT want a crab to get hold of one of your appendages.
 To make sure this doesn’t happen, pick the crab up from behind and by the claws so they can’t see you ahead of time and reach out to grab ya!
-To be extra careful, be sure to wear thick water proof gloves.
+To be extra careful, be sure to wear thick waterproof gloves.
 If you do happen to get pinched, the extra padding will cushion the grip and alleviate some of the damage to the skin.

 Remember, it is best practice to not be greedy and to take only 1 claw, leaving the Stone Crab with 1 claw to be able to feed and defend itself.
 First, be sure to measure the claw from the elbow bent to the tip of the lower pincher.
 If that length is greater than 2 ¾ inches, the claw is available for the taking.
 When removing the claw, you want to do it gently and at the right spot.